01.22.26

 Nowadays, SIM cards have limited storage.
 They mainly store your network plan information (to be able to authenticate and connect you to the network), and your phone number.
 They no longer store contacts or text messages.

-SIM cards have been greatly simplified since their inception in the early ‘90s.
-While there are several sizes (or types) available, nowadays, the most common ones you’ll see are the Nano SIM and the eSIM:
+SIM cards have been greatly simplified since their inception in the early '90s.
+While there are several types (or sizes) of SIMs available, nowadays, the most common ones you’ll see are the nano SIM and the eSIM:

 If you run into any issues with your activation, contact your carrier directly for further support.